Support Recovery of Periodic Mixtures with Nested Periodic Dictionaries: Introduction

 NPDs have already found numerous applications in various domains.
 In \cite{saidi2019detection}, the authors developed a framework for the detection of the so-called steady-state visually evoked potentials (SSVEPs) using the Ramanujan periodicity transform (RPT) dictionary, an instance of NPDs.
 SSVEPs are periodic electric potentials induced on the brain cortex in response to external visual stimuli, and can be used to develop brain computer interfaces.
-In \cite{tenneti2016detecting}, NPDs were used to detect tandem repeats in DNA and in \cite{mathur2021ramanujan} a method based on Ramanujan subspaces is proposed for classification of epileptic EEG signals.
-In the presence of noise, the periodic signal model can be modified to
+In \cite{tenneti2016detecting}, NPDs were used to detect tandem repeats in DNA, and in \cite{mathur2021ramanujan}, a method based on Ramanujan subspaces is proposed for classification of epileptic EEG signals.